Internet-Pavilion-PH/notes/cyber_purok_notes.md

 - **How can we use the internet to amplify our voices?**

 Panawagan Banner is a project by Gab Ferrer.
-Chismis (rumor) and internet protocols both circulate information and disinformation; how can we extend those mechanisms to address real-world problems, for example in Gab Ferrer’s Panawagan Banner project?
+Chismis (rumor) and internet protocols both circulate information and disinformation; how can we extend those mechanisms to address real-world problems, for example in Gab Ferrer’s Error 405: Panawagan Cannot Be Fulfilled.
-*to-do: expound more about this project*

 - **How can we use available tools to critique the internet itself?**